Autumn Harvest Uprising: Background

+labelled a "red bandit", which led to him urging revolutionary support.

 In support of the Northern Expedition, Mao was sent to survey peasant conditions in his home province of Hunan.
 His Report on an Investigation of the Peasant Movement in Hunan urged support for rural revolution.

 The uprising

 Initially, Mao struggled to garner forces for an uprising, but Li Zhen rallied the peasantry and members of her local communist troop to join.
 Mao then led a small peasant army against the Kuomintang and the landlords of Hunan, successfully establishing a Soviet government.
 The uprising was eventually defeated by Kuomintang forces within two months after the Soviet was established.
 Mao and the others were forced to retreat to the Jinggang Mountains on the border between Hunan and Jiangxi provinces, where he encountered an army of miners which would help him in later battles.

+Legacy

+Mao Zedong suffered from depression following his defeat in Hunan, prompting him to produce a poem about Yellow Crane Tower on Tortoise Hill.

-This was one of the early armed uprisings by the Communists, and it marked a significant change in their strategy.
+The Autumn Harvest Uprising was one of the early armed uprisings by the Communists, marking a significant change in their strategy.
 Mao and Red Army founder Zhu De went on to develop a rural-based strategy that centered on guerrilla tactics.
 This paved the way for the Long March of 1934.

+Reasons for the uprising's failure

+The uprising shows the overwhelming importance of an organized military force to the success or failure of an insurrection, the failure reveals that the role and question of military force was given different emphasis by operatives of different levels in the communist party and came to be a topic of serious contention and disagreement which led to the disorganization.
+An obvious lack of appreciation for rudimentary pre-insurrectionary military organization hints that Mao was more "putschist" (to a point) than his Chinese or Russian superiors.